guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 The rectification and wavelength calibration of any EMIR spectroscopic image can be obtained with two levels of quality:

-- **Preliminary calibration**, without auxiliary calibration images, computed from the empirical calibration derived by the instrument team.
+- **Preliminary (empirical) calibration**, without auxiliary calibration images, computed from the empirical calibration derived by the instrument team.
 This is the on-line reduction perfomed at the GTC while gathering the images.
-Note that the empirical calibrations were computed using a large set of initial calibration images, and *it is not expected that the absolute wavelength calibration to be correct within a few pixels nor the relative wavelength calibration between slitlets to agree within one pixel*.
-For that reason this rectified and wavelength calibrated image has been defined as a preliminary version.
-Anyhow, it is a good starting point in order to have a look to the data.
+Note that the empirical calibrations were computed using a large set of initial calibration (continuum and arc) images, and *it is not expected that the absolute wavelength calibration to be correct within a few pixels nor the relative wavelength calibration between slitlets to agree within one pixel*.
+For that reason, this rectified and wavelength calibrated image has been defined as a preliminary version.
+In addition, *the boundaries between slitlets can also exhibit small deviations (a few pixels) with respect to the empirical calibration*.
+Anyhow, this empirical calibration constitutes a good starting point in order to have a look to the data.

-- **Refined calibration**, which requires either auxilary arc exposures or a more detailed reduction of scientific images with good signal of the airglow emission (OH emission lines).
+- **Refined calibration**, which requires either auxilary arc exposures or a more detailed reduction of scientific images with good signal on the airglow emission (OH emission lines).
 In this case, the preliminary calibration is refined *in order to guarantee that both, the absolute wavelength calibration and the relative wavelength calibration between slitlets do agree within a fraction of a pixel*.
+In addition, the boundaries between the slitlets can also be shifted in order to match the real data.

 Preliminary rectification and wavelength calibration